zzrhh/S-RAG/README.md

 pip3 install torch torchvision torchaudio
 ```

-Then, you should download the models (including the file `tokenizer.model` and the folder that store the parameters of the Llama) in folder `.\Model`.
+Then, you should download the models in folder `.\Model`.
 For example, you may have the following file structure.

 ```
 |-- Model